Rohithj47/Sermo/README.md

 <img src="https://github.com/rahuls98/Sermo/blob/main/screenshots/3.jpeg" alt="Logo" width="160" height="260">

-Sermo is an AI-powered intelligent report generation tool.
-It uses audio recordings from different stages of surgeries to generate impactful, summarized reports.
-It also allows using keywords to search and filter the documents based on need.
-*    Critical information, such as anomalies discussed verbally or additional tools required during surgery, can be extracted and documented from simple audio recordings.
-*    Medical professionals can compile a comprehensive collection of reports as a valuable reference in the future for similar cases and prepare for surgeries.
+Sermo is an AI-powered intelligent report generation and visualization tool.
+Using Sermo, a medical staff has to simply record any informal conversation they have with the patient ands hit submit.
+Our backend will generate queryable and impactuful reports that will serve as actionable and insightful information for future use.
+Using the power of Machine Leanring & TextRank algorithms, the search functionality in Sermo will display only the most relevant and helpful reports that will aid surgeons(or medical professionals) in their upcoming operations.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>